 The response to a particular claim really depends upon why the will or estate is in dispute.
 So what is the process to resolve a case ?

 The starting point is that a solicitor will typically send a Larke-v-Nugus letter, this will ask questions relating to how the will was actually executed, eg. who provided the instructions ? who was present? how were the instructions of the Testator expressed ? did the will differ from previous wills etc, what checks did the solicitor undertake to ensure he had the capacity ? what evidence is there from the witnesses to the will ? depending on the responses medical records/notes maybe obtained.

-Depending on the documents disclosed the solicitor acting for the Claimant will then send a formal letter of claim, this should set out the reasons for the dispute and what is being claimed.
-A reply should then be sent responding to the claim, this is where an experienced solicitors firm like ourselves can help.
-We can properly assess the merits of claim and advise you accordingly, before responding to the Claimant solicitors.
+Thereafter the solicitor acting for the Claimant will then send a formal letter of claim, this should set out the reasons for the dispute and what is being claimed.
+A reply should then be sent responding to the claim, this is where experienced solicitors firm like ourselves can help.
+We can properly assess the merits of claim and advise you accordingly if you are the Executor or principal beneficiary, before responding to the Claimant solicitors.
 There are always two sides to every case, having someone who knows the law, case law and intricacies of such claims is crucial to fight your corner.

 Defending Inheritance Act claims